 According to industry statistics, nonwovens growth in this region has been in the double-digit range since 2010 and this growth is expected to continue as nonwovens producers and consumer products manufacturers, led by Procter & Gamble in the U.S. and Japan’s Unicharm, continue to invest ambitiously in the region.

-“The markets for baby diapers and feminine hygiene, which are our main businesses are growing rapidly,” says Mao Dohl, public relations, corporate planning division, Unicharm.
+“The markets for baby diapers and feminine hygiene, which are our main businesses are growing rapidly,” says a Unicharm spokesperson.
 “More development is expected from now on.
 It is the same for the larger Asian region as a whole.”

 During the last 12 months, Unicharm has stepped up activity in Southeast Asia buying Myanmar Care Products, a maker of baby diapers and feminine hygiene items in Myanmar, and Diana Products, a Vietnamese hygiene products manufactuer.
 Unicharm has also established a production site in India.

-“These are positive investments,” Dohl says.
+“These are positive investments,” says Unicharm's spokesperson.
 “The objective is to accelerate the speed of development in both countries by introduction manufacturing technology and marketing skills into those companies’ distribution network and brand power.”

 As Unicharm focuses on Southeast Asia so have Japan’s nonwovens producers with many of the country’s top manufacturers establishing operations tghere.